Best outdoor plant covers for winter – 6 of the most popular types, and why they're great at protecting plants

 What materials should you avoid for plant insulation?

-It's best to stick to breathable, natural materials when possible.
-'Make sure to stay away from plastic covers though as while they might seem like an easy fix, they can actually cause more harm than good as they can trap moisture and promote the growth of mould,' says Jamie Jones, founder of, Open Space Concepts.
+'Try to stay away from plastic covers, as while they might seem like an easy fix, they can actually cause more harm than good by trapping moisture and promoting the growth of mould,' says Jamie Jones, founder of Open Space Concepts.

 Sara Hesikova has been a Content Editor at Ideal Home since June 2024, starting at the title as a News Writer in July 2023.
 She is now also the Ideal Home Certified Expert in Training on Furniture, and so far has tested 80 different sofas.